chimera-linux/chimera-linux.github.io/_docs/installation/boot.md

 is that the system will run faster, and especially for optical media, will not result in accesses to the media.

-Desktop images come with additional boot options to force console boot (the default is to boot into GNOME desktop with Wayland).
-It is also possible to force X11 by editing the graphical boot option and adding the `nowayland` kernel command line parameter, but keep in mind that GNOME currently has issues under X11 with most accelerated drivers (software rendering works fine, so you may use it on systems with unaccelerated 2D framebuffers) which may result in it freezing on the first frame.
-Therefore, it is highly recommended to always use Wayland for GNOME (X11 works for other window managers/desktops).
+Desktop images will by default automatically boot into a desktop.
+If you wish to boot into a console environment, edit the boot option and add `nogui` to the kernel command line.

 ### Logging in